IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

-Looking at the last two lines, we see the generated test sequence, and the problem is evident: we generated a test *that only gives the game :term:`token`* to wallet 1, but this makes no sense because the game :term:`token` has not yet been forged--so the ``fromJust`` in the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function fails.
+Looking at the last two lines, we see the generated test sequence, and the problem is evident: we generated a test *that only gives the game :term:`token`* to wallet 1, but this makes no sense because the game :term:`token` has not yet been minted--so the ``fromJust`` in the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function fails.
 We will see how to prevent this in the next section.

 Restricting test cases with preconditions